 Last Updated on

-This post now includes information from October 2019.
+This post was last updated in October 2019.
 We did this trip in April 2018 and not much has changed since then.
 The busses and colectivos still stop in the same places and even prices remained stable.

 After nine days in Honduras, Copan was our last stop.
 We had a great day here, exploring the Mayan ruins and observing macaws and toucans on Macaw Mountain.
 But eventually, the time came for us to leave and that’s when it got complicated.